-the end of Session 1, with the form issued in April).
-Students who do not complete an application form will not graduate; students who do not return their application form by the due date will graduate at a later series of
+Students who have indicated on their enrolment form that they are potential graduands are forwarded an application form with their Enrolment Details form in September (or, in the case of students who expect to satisfy requirements at the end of Session 1, with the form issued in April).
+Students who do not complete an application form will not graduate; students who do not return their application form by the due date will graduate at a later series of ceremonies.